streamich/modern-pick/docs/pick.md

 ## `->` Mapping Accessors and Destructuring

-Instead of apploying your accessors directly to the state, you can *map* it.
+Instead of applying your accessors directly to the state, you can *map* them.
-This will apploy your *accessors* or *destructuring* to each element element using the `.map()` method.
+This will apply your *accessors* or *destructuring* to each element using the `.map()` method.

 ```js